A Recipe for Disaster’: Why One Professor is Sounding the Alarm on the Ethics of Prediction Markets

 Next comes fairness as freedom from misrepresentation,” observes the academic.
 “According to this entitlement, prediction and betting markets are deemed fair if the information provided by these markets is completely truthful.
 Here buyers need not beware that the market is providing them with false information.”

-That gets into the entitlement to equal information, which implies all market participants are on equal footing when it comes to information.
-But that’s not the case and a recent spate of insider trading cases involving prediction markets confirm as much.
-Unfortunately, there’s doubt around operators’ ability to stem the tide of trading on nonpublic information on yes/no exchanges.
+That gets into the entitlement to equal information, which implies all market participants are on equal footing when it comes to information, but that’s not the case and a recent spate of insider trading cases involving prediction markets confirms as much.

-Impulse Control, Technology Matter, Too
+Impulse Control and Technology Matter Too

-While there’s ample debate on this issue, the reality is a plethora of research indicates a significant percentage of retail traders on prediction markets lose money.
+While there’s ample debate on this issue, the reality is a plethora of research which indicates a significant percentage of retail traders on prediction markets lose money.

-That gets into the entitlement to equal processing power, which implies prediction markets are fair if all participants are operating on comparable technological, but the reality is something different.
 Retail traders are going up against sharp bettors with the financial firepower to purchase vital third-party data as well as market makers with tech assets usually not available to the general public.

 That disadvantage can make it difficult for smaller traders to realize the entitlement of transacting at fair prices.
 Those with the best technology can get the best pricing on event contracts while the smaller fish are left hoping they’re getting fair pricing on derivatives.